insure logo

 Which Arkansas cities and ZIP codes are most expensive for car insurance?

-Helena-West Helena has the most expensive ZIP codes for car insurance in Arkansas, with average annual premiums of $3,473.
+Helena-West Helena has the highest car insurance rates in Arkansas, with average annual premiums of $3,473 across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium